MetPX/sarracenia/doc/Dev.rst

-3- rerun and check results for
+3- Run and check results for

+   The following tests are self descriptive, but there is no obvious check of success.
+   On must examine the output of the command and determine if the result is as intended.

    test_sr_post.sh
    test_sr_watch.sh